KIT-TVA/Vari-Joern/docs/Configuration.md

 # Either absolute or relative to the config file.
 source_root = "path/to/busybox"
 ```
-Depending on the chosen analysis strategy (product-based vs. family-based) additional `product` and `family` tables need
+Depending on the chosen analysis strategy (product-based vs. family-based), additional `product` and `family` tables need
 to be populated as described below:

 ## Product-Based Strategy.